indigophp/ini/README.md

 - License
 - File actions are not available in this library, that's your responsibility
 - Fallback implementation is provided by a transparent compatibility layer (WIP)
+- Provides type conversion like in PHP 5.6.1
+- Provides different ways for rendering array and boolean values

 ## License